Polymer/old-docs-site/1.0/docs/devguide/registering-elements.md

 typically be provided as strings, as HTML attributes can only be strings;
-however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribtue set, and so forth (see [Attribute serialization](properties.html#attribute-serialization) for more details).
+however, the standard `serialize` method is used to convert values to strings, so `true` will serialize to an empty attribute, and `false` will result in no attribute set, and so forth (see [Attribute serialization](properties.html#attribute-serialization) for more details).

 Example: